xuChenSJTU/SAT-master-online/README.md

 CUDA_VISIBLE_DEVICES=GPU_num python eva_classification_AX.py.

-## Reference.
+## Reference and Other Information.
+1. It is accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2020.
+You can access the paper in: https://ieeexplore.ieee.org/document/9229522 or https://arxiv.org/abs/2011.01623

+2. An old version of our paper is in: https://arxiv.org/abs/1907.09708

-1. If you want to run the baseline codes, follow similar steps.
+3. If you want to run the baseline codes, follow similar steps.

-2. Note that OpenNE contains the codes for DeepWalk and LINE,
+4. Note that OpenNE contains the codes for DeepWalk and LINE,
 if you want to run them you need to creat necessary soft links which point to files in ./data,
 ./features, ./output, ./evaluation.py, ./utils.py, ./figures.

-3. Thanks for your interest in our paper.

-4. If you find the codes or dataset (i.e. steam) useful, please cite our paper, Thank you!
+5. Thanks for your interest in our paper.
+If you find the codes or dataset (i.e. steam) useful, please cite our paper, Thank you!
 @article{chen2020learning,
   title={Learning on Attribute-Missing Graphs},
   author={Xu Chen and Siheng Chen and Jiangchao Yao and Huangjie Zheng and Ya Zhang and Ivor W Tsang},